Overview

 Moderator

-- Karine Duhamel Director, Indigenous Research, Social Sciences and Humanities Research Council of Canada
+- Karine Duhamel, Director, Indigenous Research, Social Sciences and Humanities Research Council of Canada